-Last - where on power recovery the totalizer continues to run in the same state as before the power failure.

-Stop - the totalizer stops counting

-Go - the totalizer counts from the last recorded value.
+- Last on power recovery the totalizer continues to run in the same state as before the power failure. - Stop the totalizer stops counting - Go the totalizer counts from the last recorded value.

-The other parameters for configuration here are the 'Stop/Go' source, a digital source assigned by the operator to start and stop the totalizer.
+The other parameters for configuration here are the Stop/Go source, a digital source assigned by the operator to start and stop the totalizer.
 This could be a software source that is internal to the recorder or an external digital signal.
-The start/stop of the totalizer is edge-triggered:
+Totalizer start/stop is edge-triggered: